Oasis at the edge of the Sahara

 GARDENS:

-In our gardens we grow wheat and grass at this moment.
-Our wish is to grow all kinds of organic vegetables and fruits in the gardens that belong to our piece of land.
-With the drought here in the south, water is a big difficulty, but we are trying our best to find solutions and all your ideas about growing ecological food are of course very welcome :-)
+In our gardens we grow date palms, wheat, grass and a very young olive tree & cotton tree at this moment.
+Our future goal is to grow all kinds of organic vegetables and fruits in the gardens that belong to our piece of land.
+With the drought here in the south, water is a big difficulty, but we are trying our best to find solutions on how to keep the plants growing, and all your ideas about growing ecological food & different systems are of course very welcome :) We recycle as much water as we can and have also created some small water recycle systems.

 ___________________________________________________________________________________

-The house is based in a calm area, and you will find yourself in a green oasis consisting of date palm trees and the gardens.
+The house is based in a calm area, and you will find yourself in an oasis consisting of a couple of date palm trees and gardens.
+We have a donkey, a dog and several cats :)

 ________________________________________________________________________________________________________